 There are several ways to receive a grant from the Community Foundation:

-Donor-recommended grants: The Community Foundation stewards a variety of donor advised funds.
+Donor-recommended grants: We steward a variety of donor advised funds.
 Grants are awarded from these funds based upon recommendations from the donors who set up the fund or their designated representatives.
 Current fund holders can make grant recommendations using this form.

-Competitive grants: The Community Foundation has several funds that award grants on a competitive basis.
+Competitive grant applicants: We hold several Funds for Whatcom County that award grants on a competitive basis.
 Some of the grants have a specific focus area.
-Others, such as grants from the Fund for Whatcom County are more broadly designed to meet our community’s changing needs.
-Proposals for all funds are typically accepted in January of each year.
+Others are more broadly designed to meet our community’s changing needs.
+Currently, we do not have any open competitive grants.

-Funding Available for Whatcom Community Foundation’s Competitive Grants
+Funds for Whatcom County – Competitive Grants categories:

 Children with Special Healthcare Needs (see below)